JiLiZART/mobx-gdg-slides/README.markdown

-# Spectacle Boilerplate

-## Reference

-The Spectacle core API is available at [https://github.com/FormidableLabs/spectacle/blob/master/README.markdown](https://github.com/FormidableLabs/spectacle/blob/master/README.markdown).
+#MobX GDG Conf slides

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `yarn`. (or `npm install` if you're about that life)
+Your first order of business is to open terminal and run `yarn`. (or `npm install` if you're about that life)

 Next, run `rm -R .git` to remove the existing version control.